My journey with Miss Universe New Zealand

 Our commitment to you

-• Design and provision of evening gown for Grand Final, with the option to buy at a 50 per cent discount ($600)
+• Design and provision of evening gown for Grand Final (value $1,500)

-As you can see from the figures above, the total cost to Miss Universe New Zealand of a contestant’s participation in the competition in 2017 is well over $6,000.
+As you can see from the figures above, the total cost to Miss Universe New Zealand of a contestant’s participation in the competition in 2019 is over $7,000.
 Your participation is heavily subsidized through our multiple revenue streams.

 We hope this has energized you.
-There’s only one more thing to do, and that’s to return the entry form and start your journey.
+There’s only one more thing to do, and that’s to complete the entry form and start your journey.

 Our banking details again are: